adamrobertlomas/strava-app/README.md

-## Playing around with the Strava api
+# Playing around with the Strava api

-# To Do
+## To Do

-- Add .env file to store access variables
+- Display returned data in a nice format.